Unsupervised Learning-based Calibration Scheme for Rough Volatility Models: Numerical experiments

 \subsection{Calibration with historical data}

-In this part, we perform calibration to the S\&P 500 index (with the ticker SPX) European call option data of Feb 28th, 2023, sourced from OptionMetrics \url{www.optionmetrics.com} via Wharton Research Data Services (WRDS).
-We take the underlying price $S_0$ as the official close of the S\&P 500 index and proxy the spot variance $V_0$ by the square of at the money implied volatility with the shortest maturity.
+We calibrate the model to S\&P 500 index (ticker: SPX) European call option data sourced from OptionMetrics \url{www.optionmetrics.com} via Wharton Research Data Services (WRDS).
+We designate the underlying price $S_0$ as the official closing price of the S\&P 500 index and proxy the spot variance $V_0$ using the square of the at-the-money implied volatility with the shortest maturity.
 These values are listed in Table \ref{tab: price and variance}.
 The option prices used are the average of the maximum bid and minimum ask prices.
 Calibration is based on the selected strikes and maturities listed in Table \ref{tab: train and test set}.
 Test Set 1 refers to strike-wise out-of-sample testing, aiming to assess the calibrated model's pricing accuracy on unseen strikes.
 Test Set 2 refers to temporal out-of-sample testing, using parameters calibrated on February 28th to predict option prices on March 1st.